 Medical marijuana is often used for PTSD and anxiety instead of medications such as benzodiazepines, anti-depressants, or anxiolytics.
 For a lot of people taking these types of medications, there can be a great deal of side effects.
 These side effects include drowsiness, sedation, flat affect, sexual dysfunction, dependency, nausea and constipation, and even suicidal thoughts.

 As you can see, these side effects leave a lot of people taking traditional medications for PTSD and anxiety at risk for worsening mental health symptoms.
 So why does medical marijuana help PTSD and anxiety sufferers?
 THC in medical cannabis interacts with the endocannabinoid system in our bodies which is known to play a big part of our ability to deal with fear, stress, and anxiety.

 While this list is not meant to be exhaustive, it should provide many tips to share around the Thanksgiving table about the benefits of marijuana.
 Ultimately, the decision about whether medical marijuana is right for you is your choice.
 While you may feel it is important to go over your thoughts about medical marijuana with your family, it ultimately isn’t up to them.
 You need to do whatever is best for your health and wellbeing.
 Hopefully, though, this may make it a little easier to have a conversation with your family about medical cannabis at Thanksgiving.

-And, if you feel you may benefit from medical marijuana a Maryland medical marijuana doctor at Green Relief Health can help you through the entire medical cannabis certification process.
+And, if you feel you may benefit from medical marijuana a Maryland or Delaware medical marijuana doctor at Green Relief Health can help you through the medical cannabis certification process.